System downtime notice:

 Some of the documents on this site may be in PDF format.
 You need Acrobat Reader to open PDF documents.
 If you do not have Acrobat Reader, you may download this free program.

 - Unclaimed Property Holder Reporting Quick Guide has been added.

 Unclaimed Property Overview Presentation

-- Overview of Unclaimed Personal Property and Vested Property (UPPVPA) Program (pdf) has been added to the site.
+- The Overview of Unclaimed Personal Property and Vested Property (UPPVPA) Program (pdf) has been updated.